 Occupational Health and Safety (OHS) is a top priority for the Company.
 The OHS mandate remains clear - a goal of zero occupational injuries in the workplace, driven by the commitment to employee safety.
-Through the Company's Safety Promise and continuous improvement in safety protocols, in 2023, a 93.57% improvement in Total Recordable Incident Rate (TRIR) was realized since the 2012 baseline reporting year.
-The Company's 2023 TRIR was 0.40 and 32 sites had zero recordable injuries in 2023.
-The Company has achieved world-class OHS performance for the past six years across manufacturing in North America compared to the United States Bureau of Labor Statistics.
+Through the Company's Safety Promise and continuous improvement in safety protocols, a 94% improvement in Total Recordable Incident Rate (TRIR) was realized in 2024 compared to the 2012 baseline reporting year.
+The Company's 2024 TRIR was

+0.37 and 33 sites had zero recordable injuries in 2024.
+The Company has achieved world-class OHS performance for the past seven years across manufacturing in North America compared to the United States Bureau of Labor Statistics.